I tried Hermes Agent's Mixture of Agents (MoA)

 enabled: true

-After confirming that openrouter-only is loaded with hermes moa list, I take a snapshot of OpenRouter credits just before testing, run hermes -z PROMPT --provider moa --model openrouter-only for 2 prompts, then take credits again afterward to calculate the difference.
+After confirming that openrouter-only is loaded by running hermes moa list, I snapshot the OpenRouter credit immediately before verification, run hermes -z PROMPT --provider moa --model openrouter-only with 2 prompts, then take the credit reading again afterward to calculate the difference.

 | config | prompt | latency (s) | input_tok | output_tok |